drozen/Machine-Learning-for-Trading/README.md

 Projects are written in Python 2.7

-Please contact me for project code.
+Please contact me for the project code